Christonja/100-days-of-code/log.md

 **Today's Progress**: Finished brushing up on my functional programming in FreeCodeCamp, now doing the JavaScript intermediate challenges again!

 **Thoughts**: The intermediate challenges, are, very hard.. but at the same time..
 I thoroughly enjoy them.. especially when you realise, hang on!
 I can just do this instead of 100 lines of code!
 I feel like doing them again has been greatly helpful thus far.

+### Day 15: August 28, Tuesday, 2018

+**Today's Progress**: Working through the Whodunit challenge in CS50

+**Thoughts**: CS50's challenges tend to be extremely intimidating, but then you read what's required and it's generally much less than what it appears.
+I'm not sure what their aim is in making challenges like this, but my guess is that it's to help students understand how their code fits into part of a greater program and what that may look like.
+Further how to read code and add onto something that already exists, as you may have to do in the real world.
+Nonetheless, I'm enjoying it, and excited to see whodunit haha!